-The science behind fall foliage and best places to view around Summit County | SummitDaily.com
+Why do leaves change color?
+The science behind fall foliage and best places to view around Summit County

 On-camera meteorologist Jen Carfagno will be live from Breckenridge Thursday, Sept.
 22 — the first day of fall — throughout the time period from 5–10 a.m.
 MT.
 Viewers can watch the segment by tuning into The Weather Channel.

 As the days begin to shorten and crisp mornings bring the anticipation of winter, Summit County takes one last breath of brilliance before succumbing to the snow.
-The explosion of reds, yellows and oranges along the trails and across the peaks give the High Country breathtaking views almost anywhere traveled.
+The explosion of reds, yellows and oranges from the fall foliage along the trails and across the peaks give the High Country breathtaking views almost anywhere traveled.

 THE SCIENCE BEHIND THE COLOR